jrgong420/log-view/docs/IMPLEMENTATION_SUMMARY.md

 ## Questions for Review

 1. Are the CSS selectors correct for targeting reply buttons?
-2. Should we hide reply buttons on individual posts, or only the main topic reply buttons?
+2. We will NOT hide post-level reply buttons; please review the proposed primary-style spec (colors based on Discourse variables).
 3. Is the limitation documentation clear enough?
-4. Should we add a visual indicator when buttons are hidden (e.g., tooltip or notice)?
+4. Should we add a visual indicator when top-level buttons are hidden (e.g., tooltip or notice)?

 ---